 - 9 Useful Techniques for Dealing with Anxiety in Young Children

-Have you ever found yourself apologizing for your child’s shy behavior?
+What are your reasons why you shouldn’t apologize about your shy child?
 Do you worry about your child’s shyness?
 Do you think “shy kids” get an unfair disadvantage compared to more outgoing kids?

 Get time management strategies, FREE!